karolsitarz/coderscamp-week5/README.md

-# CodersCamp - Week5 - A Node.js backend
+# CodersCamp - Week5 - A React app
 A React-based web app, for browsing, searching, getting info and booking tickets to various movies.

 ## Screenshots